-Most of us in India get an off on Christmas, or a box of sweets or a card, if we’re lucky.
+Most of us lesser mortals get an off on Christmas, or a box of sweets or a card, if we’re lucky.
 Some companies even attempt to bring in some festive cheer with some festive decor, organizing Secret Santa, the works.

 But Google is a generous company.
 And being a global tech giant, and a cash-rich company whose employee-friendly culture is universally celebrated and lauded, it does Christmas in style.

 (Check out the Google Hyderabad office here.)

 Not only does Google go all out in decking up its campuses around the globe and dishing up Christmas special menus in its cafes, it plays the biggest Santa to its 55,000 odd employees every Christmas.
 Google employees around the world are the privileged recipients of Christmas or Holiday gifts every year during Christmas.
 (Other than a soaring stock and world class facilities, of course.)
 These are no ordinary gifts, a box of chocolates or a little trinket, but the latest Google smartphone or similarly high-tech gadget running into thousands of dollars!

 The buzz around the holiday gift starts building up in Google weeks or even months before the D-day as speculations go ripe about what the gift is going to be this year.
 On the day of the gift giving, Google offices go into an excited overdrive, with overjoyed Googlers showing off their bounty on social media or discussing the specs of their latest possession with fellow Googlers.

 Together with some Googlers, we have compiled a roundup of all the gifts Google’s showered on its employees over the last few years.

 2009- Nexus 1